Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive, and damn annoying too!

 1. Roof vents

 Attic roof vents may help you rid your house of warm air, but these pests consider them an open invitation.
-Squirrels will quickly chew through aluminum and plastic vent covers so they can get inside.
+Squirrels will quickly chew through aluminum and plastic vent covers to get inside.

 2. Roof edges